jepser/typeform-gravity-forms-addon/readme.txt

 At the moment it's only integrated with Gravity Forms, if you have a Typeform account, please refer to this plugin: http://wordpress.org/plugins/typeform

+= Some of my fields don't show in my typeform =

+Not all fields are supported, those are ignored in the rendering (sorry).
+These are the supported fields:

+*   Single Line Text
+*   Paragraph Text
+*   Dropdown
+*   Multi Select
+*   Number
+*   Checkboxes
+*   Radio Buttons
+*   Email

+= I'm getting errors with array() =
+I'm using simple syntax for arrays and other things, supported from PHP 5.3.

 == Screenshots ==

 1. Addon Token ID settings page